-Problem # 2 (30 points; 10 points each): Consider two hosts connected to the same router.
-Each host sends a file of F = M \ L bits to the same destination host over a path of Q links.
+Problem # 2 (30 points; 10 points each): Consider a host is sending a file of F = M \ L bits to a destination host over a path of Q links.
 Each link transmits at R bps and has a propagation delay of $t{prop}$ .
 The network is lightly loaded so that there are no queuing delays.
-Assume that the processing delay is negligible.
-Packet switching is used and the M \ L bits are broken up into M packets, each packet with Lbits.
-Assume that the transmissions of the two hosts alternate on each of the Q links of the path (i.e. on each link, the transmission of a packet of the first host is always followed by the transmission of a packet of the second host).
+Assume that the processing delay is $t{proc}$ .
+Packet switching is used and the M \ L bits are broken up into M packets, each packet with L bits.